hoxfon/react-native-twilio-programmable-voice/README.md

 - Android 4.5.0
 - iOS 5.2.0

 ### Breaking changes in v5.0.0

-Changes on [Android Twilio Voice SDK v5](https://www.twilio.com/docs/voice/voip-sdk/android/3x-changelog#500) are reflected in the JavaScript API, the way call invites are handled and ...
+Changes on [Android Twilio Voice SDK v5](https://www.twilio.com/docs/voice/voip-sdk/android/3x-changelog#500) are reflected in the JavaScript API, the way call invites are handled has changed and other v5 features like `audioSwitch` have been implemented.
+`setSpeakerPhone()` has been removed, use selectAudioDevice(name: string) instead.

+#### Background incoming calls

-- when the app is not in foreground incoming calls result in a heads-up notification with action to "ACCEPT" and "REJECT"
+- When the app is not in foreground incoming calls result in a heads-up notification with action to "ACCEPT" and "REJECT".
 - ReactMethod `accept` does not dispatch any event.
-Previously it would dispatch `connectionDidDisconnect`
+In v4 it dispatched `connectionDidDisconnect`.
-- ReactMethod `reject` dispatch a `callInviteCancelled` event instead of `connectionDidDisconnect`
+- ReactMethod `reject` dispatches a `callInviteCancelled` event instead of `connectionDidDisconnect`.
 - ReactMethod `ignore` does not dispatch any event.
-Previously it would dispatch `connectionDidDisconnect`
+In v4 it dispatched `connectionDidDisconnect`.

-To allow the library to show heads up notifications you must add the following lines to your application `android/app/src/main/AndroidManifest.xml`:
+To show heads up notifications, you must add the following lines to your application's `android/app/src/main/AndroidManifest.xml`:

 ```xml
     <!-- receive calls when the app is in the background-->